 “Obviously these proposals stem from concerns regarding fund resilience amid market uncertainties which has become par for the course in these times.
 Consistent with the MAS’ views in this regard, from our practical observations, liquidity risk management in funds has become an important focus for regulators worldwide, and not just for the MAS,” Long said.

-The need for ongoing monitoring of liquidity risk and stress testing will require more work, said Bill Jamieson, partner at Colin Ng & Partners LLP in Singapore.
+The need for ongoing monitoring of liquidity risk and stress testing will require more work, said Bill Jamieson, partner at CNP in Singapore.

 “It’s not like a one-off thing [which] you deal with when you structure your products.
 There are ongoing requirements to comply with, and steps need to be taken on a regular basis.
 It’s going to add to the work from this particular angle,” he said.